-For your app to be a good citizen, it should seek to limit its impact on the battery life of its host device.
-After this class you will be able to build apps that modify their functionality and behavior based on the state of the host device.
+For your app to be a good citizen, it should seek to limit its impact on the battery life of its device.
+After this class you will be able to build apps that modify their functionality and behavior based on the state of its device.

-By taking steps such as disabling background service updates when you lose connectivity, or reducing the rate of such updates when the battery level is low, you can ensure that the impact of your app on battery life is minimized, without compromising the user experience.
+By taking steps such as batching network requests, disabling background service updates when you lose connectivity, or reducing the rate of such updates when the battery level is low, you can ensure that the impact of your app on battery life is minimized, without compromising the user experience.

 - Optimizing for Doze and App Standby